-Confirm the provision of fire water tanks of a capacity in line with this requirement.
+capacity in line with this requirement.

 How do I demonstrate this?
-Additional Requirements for Battery Energy In the Risk Management Plan: Storage Systems - Centralised BESS a) Where reticulated water is available, the provision of a fire hydrant system that meets the requirements of AS 2419.1-2021: Fire hydrant installations, Clause 3.9: Open Yard Protection, and Table 2.2.5(D): Number of Fire Hydrants Required to Flow Simultaneously - Open Yards.
-OR b) Where no reticulated water is available, provision of a fire water supply in static storage tanks, where: i.
+Additional Requirements for Battery Energy In the Risk Management Plan: Storage Systems - Centralised BESS a) Where reticulated water is available, the provision Confirm the provision of fire hydrants to provide of a fire hydrant system that meets the requirements coverage to the battery energy storage system. of AS 2419.1-2021: Fire hydrant installations, Clause 3.9: Open Yard Protection, and Table 2.2.5(D): Number of Fire Hydrants OR Required to Flow Simultaneously - Open Yards.
+OR Confirm the provision of fire water tanks for the b) Where no reticulated water is available, provision battery energy storage system of a capacity in of a fire water supply in static storage tanks, where: line with this requirement. i.
 The fire water supply must be of a quantity no less than 288,000L or as per the provisions for Open Yard Protection of AS 2419.1-2021: Fire hydrant installations, flowing for a period of no less than four hours at 20L/s, whichever is the greater. ii.
 The quantity of static fire water storage is to be calculated from the number of hydrants required to flow from AS 2419.1-2021: Fire hydrant installations, Table 2.2.5(D). iii.
 Fire hydrants must be provided and located so that every part of the battery energy storage system is within reach of a 10m hose stream issuing from a nozzle at the end of a 60m length of hose connected to a fire hydrant outlet. iv.
-The fire water supply must be located at vehicle entrances to the facility, at least 10m from any infrastructure (electrical substations, inverters, battery energy storage systems, buildings).
+The fire water supply must be located at vehicle entrances to the facility, at least 10m from any infrastructure (electrical substations, inverters, battery energy storage systems, buildings). v.

-v.
 The fire water supply must be reasonably adjacent to the battery energy storage system and shall be accessible without undue danger in an emergency.
-(Eg., Fire water tanks are to be located closer to the site entrance that the battery energy storage system).
+(Eg., Fire water tanks are to be located closer to the site entrance that the battery energy storage system). vi.

-vi.
 The fire water supply must comply with AS 2419.1-2021: Fire hydrant installations, Section 5: Water storage tanks.

-Additional Requirements for Battery Energy Storage Systems - Decentralised BESS a) Where reticulated water is available, a fire protection system as per Model Requirement (1a) under 'Centralised Battery Energy Storage Systems'.

-b) Where no reticulated water is available, a firewater supply in static storage tanks, where a minimum 45,000L static water tank is provided within 120m of each battery container, to the satisfaction of CFA.
+Additional Requirements for Battery Energy Storage Systems - Decentralised BESS Confirm the provision of reticulated fire water. a) Where reticulated water is available, a fire protection system as per Model Requirement (1a) under 'Centralised Battery Energy Storage Systems'.
+OR OR Confirm the provision of fire water tanks of a b) Where no reticulated water is available, a firewater supply in static storage tanks, where a minimum capacity in line with this requirement.
+45,000L static water tank is provided within 120m of each battery container, to the satisfaction of CFA.